PEXANE2/azure-docs.tr-tr/articles/azure-monitor/insights/container-insights-optout.md

     }
     ```

-2. Bu dosyayı bir yerel klasöre **Optouttemplate.
-JSON** olarak kaydedin.
+2. Save this file as **OptOutTemplate.json** to a local folder.

-3. Aşağıdaki JSON sözdizimini dosyanıza yapıştırın:
+3. Paste the following JSON syntax into your file:

     ```json
     {